Earlier diagnosis

 NHS England works with Health Education England and other key partners to make sure that there is a workforce with the right skills and numbers to make sure cancer is diagnosed as early as possible.

-From August 2016 to August 2022, there has been an increase of over 5,700 full time equivalent staff in cancer-related professions, including histopathologists, gastroenterologists, clinical radiologists, medical and clinical oncologists, diagnostic radiographers and therapeutic radiographers.
-In 2022/23, NHS England and Health Education England have invested a £81 million to develop and increase the cancer and diagnostics workforce.
+Between August 2016 and August 2022, there was an increase of over 5,700 full time equivalent staff in cancer-related professions, including histopathologists, gastroenterologists, clinical radiologists, medical and clinical oncologists, diagnostic radiographers and therapeutic radiographers.
+In 2022/23, NHS England and Health Education England invested £81 million to develop and increase the cancer and diagnostics workforce.

 Targeted lung health checks